Trillion-dollar Apple hit a stock price high after Trump sent this tweet about China

 Written out vertically, those zeros look all the more shocking.
 (We won’t do that here, but try it at home.)

 Apple’s peers, including Google, Amazon, Microsoft, and Intel, were also trading up today, and that’s likely in part due to an uncharacteristically gentle tweet from President Trump on the ongoing trade war with China, the place Apple and other tech giants go to make a lot of phones on the cheap.
-The highlights: “Good things are happening” and there are “Warmer feelings […] more like the Old Days.”
-That’s good news for Apple’s Tim Cook, as the chief executive has put a lot of hours into his relationship with the President.
+The highlights: “Good things are happening” and there are “Warmer feelings [. . .] more like the Old Days.”
+That’s good news for Apple’s Tim Cook, as the chief executive has put a lot of hours into his relationship with the president.

 Good things are happening at China Trade Talk Meeting.
 Warmer feelings than in recent past, more like the Old Days.
 I will be meeting with the Vice Premier today.
 All would like to see something significant happen!

-Note: This post has been updated with higher figure for Apple’s 52-week high than was previously cited.